RSA Recognizing Security Program Development

 Thank you, RSA!

-Thank you, RSA!
 It started in 2014 when a Security Strategy track was added to the agenda, one that was defined as a covering security program development issues.
-This year, it actually is going to the next level, though, as there are actually a couple sessions that talk about security program development.
-I am going to count this as a huge win…
+This year, it’s actually going to the next level, with multiple sessions that talk about security program development.
+This counts as a huge win in my book.

 RSA Conference: Shining a Light on Security Program Development

 My specialty is and always has been security program development, even when I was on the program committee through 2013.
 Back then, this niche discipline was an outlier in terms of finding a conference track.
 So they always stuck us in either the Professional Development Track, where we talked about the skills needed to be a CISO, or in Governance, Risk & Compliance Track, where we talked about how to certify to a framework like ISO27001 or something like that.

 Neither of these are about security program development, not in 2012 or today.
 Further, it has not been RSA conference’s fault, they simply organize the tracks based on what people ask for.
 My hypothesis is people don’t ask because they don’t understand what a true security program is, as well as why they need it.

 Security Program Development the Niche art of Building Repeatable Systems